Toyota Tercel

 The Tercel was the first front-wheel drive vehicle produced by Toyota, although it was the only front-wheel drive Toyota to have a longitudinally mounted engine.
 For example, the E80 series Corolla's frame (except AE85 and AE86) is similar to the L20 series Tercel's frame.
-Also, Toyota designed the then new A series engine for the Tercel, attempting simultaneously to achieve good fuel economy and performance and low emissions.
+Also, Toyota designed the A series engine for the Tercel, attempting simultaneously to achieve good fuel economy and performance and low emissions.
 Choice of body styles increased as well, with the addition of a four-door sedan.

-The name "Tercel" derives from the Latin word for "one third", with "tiercel referring to a male falcon which is one-third smaller than its female counterpart.
+The name "Tercel" was derived from the Latin word for "one third", with "tiercel referring to a male falcon which is one-third smaller than its female counterpart.
 Similarly, the Tercel was slightly smaller than the Corolla.
-The early Tercels sported a logo on the trunk with a stylized falcon as the "T" in Tercel.
+The early Tercels have a logo on the trunk with a stylized falcon as the T in Tercel.
 All Tercels were assembled at the Takaoka factory in Toyota City, Aichi or by Hino Motors in Hamura, Tokyo.
 Hino assembled the third generation Tercel from 1986 to 1990 for the two-door and some three-door models.
-When Japanese production of the Tercel/Corsa/Corolla II (and the related Cynos/Paseo coupés) came to an end in 1999, 4,968,935 examples had been built in total.
+When Japanese production of the Tercel/Corsa/Corolla II (and the related Cynos/Paseo coupés) came to an end in 1999, 4,968,935 examples had been built.